DK-Hostmaster/mailform-service-specification/README.md

 ## Document History

 * 5.0 2016-12-28
-  * Documentation migrated from proprietary text/HTML files to dedicated Github repository, so we reset history, but start from version 5.00 to be consistent with earlier documentation, API revisions and service versions.
+  * Documentation migrated from proprietary text/HTML files to dedicated Github repository, we reset history and start from version 5.00 to be consistent with earlier documentation, API revisions and service versions.
   * The revision introduces the pre-activation token

 * 4.0 2016-12-28
+  * Documentation migrated from proprietary text/HTML files to dedicated Github repository
   * This revision introduces DNSSEC and keyholder user

+* 3.0 2016-12-28
+  * Documentation migrated from proprietary text/HTML files to dedicated Github repository

 <a name="the-dk-registry-in-brief"></a>
 # The .dk Registry in Brief